yoasif/yoasif.github.io/_posts/2025-05-07-firefox-forever.markdown

 Somehow, the technology that we saw as being as revolutionary to democracy and self-expression as the printing press - *self publishing on the web* - has driven us apart.

 You would think that being able to communicate with each other effortlessly would mean that we'd have better access to information, that we would *know* more.
 Instead, we saw the rise of "fake news".
-Mozilla co-founder Mitchell Baker opined on the algorithms that amplify content [a few years ago](https://web.archive.org/web/20241025163821/https://blog.mozilla.org/en/mozilla/we-need-more-than-deplatforming/) (disconcertingly, this post was removed - [free speech absolutism](https://archive.ph/kiLca), I guess -- [not cool](https://www.w3.org/Provider/Style/URI)) -- it seemed obvious to me at the time that we ought to understand how the algorithms worked because of how they affected us all.
+Mozilla co-founder Mitchell Baker opined on the algorithms that amplify content [a few years ago](https://blog.mozilla.org/blogarchive/blog/2021/01/08/we-need-more-than-deplatforming/) (this post was [moved](https://blog.mozilla.org/en/mozilla/we-need-more-than-deplatforming/) -- [not cool](https://www.w3.org/Provider/Style/URI)) -- it seemed obvious to me at the time that we ought to understand how the algorithms worked because of how they affected us all.

 Instead, since then we have seen [platforms sell out their users to AI companies]({% post_url 2023-05-03-with-its-API-update-reddit-should-start-paying-its-users %}), all while the platforms are increasingly [taking humans out of social media](https://archive.ph/2JNKK) -- over [40% of posts on Facebook are likely AI generated](https://originality.ai/blog/ai-facebook-posts-study).